kdan-mobile-software-ltd/error_response/README.md

 # Error Response

-`Error Response` is a json response gem to help you easily mange all your custom error status in your Rails application.
+`Error Response` is a json response gem to help you easily manage all your custom error statuses in your Rails application.

 ## Installation